Resources

 Examples of vishing attacks

 Vishing, or voice phishing, is a form of phone scam where attackers impersonate trusted entities to trick victims into revealing sensitive information.
-Common vishing examples include fraudulent bank calls, tech support scams, and government agency impersonations.
-Understanding these tactics can...
+In this article, we'll look at common vishing examples.
+Understanding these tactics can help you identify and protect...